xironix/puppet-module-tarsnap/README.md

   }

-To prune old backups include the `tarsnap::prune` module with this special syntax where the hour and minute arguments follows the behavior of the equivalent arguments to the `cron` resource:
+To prune old backups use the `tarsnap::prune` resource with the same name argument as you used for the backup you want to prune:

-    class { "tarsnap::prune":
+    tarsnap::prune { "web-resources":
       hour => 1,
       minute => 45,
     }